 With rich case studies and carefully considered analysis tasks, all underpinned by research evidence, it explores the functional aspects of teaching outside of regular classroom environments.
-Designed to enable university teachers to adapt strategies for teaching confidently and effectively, this must-read text focusses on enhancing learning and avoiding pitfalls whilst allowing students to develop and recognize the skills needed to excel in their chosen discipline.
+Designed to enable university teachers to adapt strategies for teaching confidently and effectively, this must-read text focusses on enhancing learning and avoiding pitfalls whilst allowing students to develop and recognise the skills needed to excel in their chosen discipline.

 This book also provides:

-- Reflection Points to enable application of the ideas into teaching practice
+- Reflection Points to enable application of the ideas into teaching practice,

-- Action Summaries that distil the main recommendations into easily applicable solutions
+- Action Summaries that distil the main recommendations into easily applicable solutions,

 - Further Reading sections to allow for further exploration of key ideas.

 Practical and evidence-informed, the strategies within this book are useful for all educators teaching in practical settings including projects, labs, studios, in the field, and in practice placements.

 PART I 1.
 Introduction 2.
 How Students Develop Disciplinary Expertise 3.
 What Students Learn from Labs, Studios, Projects, and Fieldwork PART II 4.
 Teaching, Not Telling: Using Questions 5.
 Providing Feedback on Students’ Practical Work 6.
 Explaining and Demonstrating to Students in Practical Settings 7.
 Managing Relationships with a Class PART III 8.
 Research Findings about the Thinking that Gives Rise to Learning 9.
 Research Findings about the Contexts of Learning 10.
 Becoming a Better Teacher for Practical Settings

 Roland Tormey is a teacher and researcher in learning sciences and leads the Teaching Support Centre at the École polytechnique fédérale de Lausanne (EPFL), Switzerland.